KonstantinosTsitoumis/nvim/README.md

 # NVIM CONFIG

-This a config I crafted for my daily PRODUCTION work
+This a config I crafted for my daily production work

 take a peep:
 ![](./readme_items/screenshot_1.png)